 The Blackhorse Team:

-Harriet Warden is the Creative Director of Blackhorse Workshop, and has set up and developed the project since it opened its doors in February 2014.
+Harriet Warden is Co-Director of Blackhorse Workshop, and has set up and developed the project since it opened its doors in February 2014.
 She has worked across a variety of institutions across the cultural spectrum – most recently as one of the founding team behind Alain de Botton’s The School of Life, previously for architect Zaha Hadid, and for Tate Modern’s public programme and development teams.
 As a maker herself, Blackhorse Workshop presents a fantastic opportunity to combine her background in arts management & design with a passion for start up projects and building communities.

 Marcie Wood is our part time Receptionist and Membership Co-ordinator.
 She studied Illustration at the University of Gloucestershire and now also freelances as an Illustrator.
 Being from the Cayman Islands, her works consist of Caribbean culture, folklore and anything with a whimsical twist.
 While working at Blackhorse Workshop she hopes to learn both wood and metal working skills.